kazurayam/SubprocessJ/docs/index.md

 ## Motivation, etc.

 There are many articles that tell how to use [`java.lang.ProcessBuilder`](https://docs.oracle.com/javase/8/docs/api/java/lang/ProcessBuilder.html).
 For example, I learned ["Baeldung article: Run Shell Command in Java"](https://www.baeldung.com/run-shell-command-in-java).
 The ProcessBuilder class is a state of the art with rich set of functionalities.
 But for me it is not very easy to write a program that utilized ProcessBuilder.
-It involves multi-threading to consume the stream output from subprocess.
+It involves multi-threading to consume the output streams (STDOUT and STDERR) from subprocess.
 I do not want to repeat writing it.

 So I have made a simple wrapper of ProcessBuilder which exposes a limited subset of its functionalities.